Osiragen/AppBrowser/README.md

 # Unique Browser

-A feature-rich web browser built with Python and PyQt5.
+A lightweight and feature-rich web browser built with Python and PyQt5, optimized for Linux.

 ## Features